 - Struggle with study skills (e.g., organizational skills, time management, test taking and preparation, writing reports or note-taking)

-How does Morneau Shepell use special education?
+How does Morneau Shepell use educational consulting?

 Morneau Shepell’s Children’s Support Solutions is family-centred and interdisciplinary.
 This means that we always start with the questions,

-How are special educators trained?
+How are educational consultants trained?

-Special educators are certified teachers and often have advanced degrees such as a Master in Education.
+Educational consultants are certified teachers and often have advanced degrees such as a Master in Education.
 They continuously seek to expand their knowledge and frequently have additional training in specific methodologies.